sinesc/adria/doc/overview.md

 // sleep done <sleept 1000ms><sleept 1000ms>    [another 1000ms later]
 ```

+#### Waiting in parallel

-To wait for multiple functions, await supports array or object arguments.
+To wait for multiple functions, `await` supports array or object arguments.
 The result of an await operation will then equally be an array or object containing the individual function results associated with their original key, but not neccessarily in the order of original association.
 The latter is only of practical relevance when using object arguments and iterating over the result keys.

 The following example combines serial and parallel awaits: